Cessnock

 Table Chart PROFILE FAQ

-Cessnock features high concentrations of lone person households, with a lower-than-average median household size
+Cessnock features high concentrations of lone person households, with a fairly typical median household size

 Family households account for 66.8% of all households, including 21.9% couples with children, 24.5% couples without children, and 19.2% single parent families.
-Non-family households make up the remaining 33.2%, with lone person households at 30.5% and group households comprising 2.7%.
-The median household size is 2.4 people, smaller than the Rest of NSW average of 2.6.
+Non-family households make up the remaining 33.2%, with lone person households at 30.5% and group households comprising 2.7% of the total.
+The median household size is 2.4 people, which matches the Regional NSW average.

 Frequently Asked Questions - Households